I was sure I’d do more than this

 But it never really did.

-I’m not going to pretend for a second that it’s been easy (lots of tears), nor that I’ve got it all figured out yet (nope), but it’s definitely up there as one of the better decisions I’ve made.
+I’m not going to pretend for a second that it’s easy (I’ve shed lots of tears), nor that I’m where I want to be or have it all figured out (nope), but making these positive changes in my life is definitely up there as one of the better decisions I’ve made.

 When I left my day job in 2016, I was ready to take control of my career and build my business round my family but, as so often happens, life had other plans.

-Did journaling help me when Dad died?
-Honestly, no. I couldn’t face what was happening nor how I felt about it, so the last thing I wanted to do was write it down.
+Am I going to tell you that journaling solves everything for me?
+No, of course not.
+For example, did journaling help me when Dad died?
+Honestly, no, not immediately.
+I couldn’t face what was happening nor how I felt about it, so the last thing I wanted to do was write it down.
 It was about six months before I mentioned Dad in my journal other than obliquely, but this is common.
-It’s documented that journaling best helps us process difficult feelings and events once we have some distance from them.
+It’s well documented that journaling best helps us process difficult feelings and events once we have some distance from them.